Solutions to the constant Yang-Baxter equation: additive charge conservation in three dimensions: The solutions

 The SCC case in which all $x_i$ vanish was solved in \cite{MR}.
-Now that in ACC some $x_i$ can be nonzero there will be mixing, but since mixing takes place only between states $|ij\rangle$ with the same $i+j$ this is a computationally relatively modest generalisation.
+Note that in ACC some $x_i$ can be nonzero there will be mixing between more states $|ij\rangle$, but always with $i+j$ constant, so this is a computationally relatively modest generalisation.
 However the full symmetry of indices that exists for SCC is now broken.
 This ansatz-relaxing obviously increases the complexity of the system of cubic equations, but they can still be solved, as given below.